COUNTER’s library, vendor and content provider members have contributed to the development the Code of Practice.

 |Z39.50||An international standard protocol created by NISO for search.
 A Z39.50 client can search any Z39.50-compatible online service.
 Often used by federated search services to facilitate searching content at other sites.|

 Usage data can be generated in a number of ways, and COUNTER does not prescribe which approach should be taken.
 The two most common approaches are:

 Other options are to leverage Distributed Usage Logging (DUL) to capture content activity that happens on other websites.
 Each of these approaches has advantages and disadvantages, summarised below.

 The main advantages of log file analysis overare:

 The main advantages ofover log file analysis are:

-Distributed Usage Logging (DUL) is an initiative sponsored by CrossRef that provides a framework for publishers to capture usage of-identified content items that occurs on other web sites, such as aggregators, repositories, and scholarly information-sharing sites.
-The premise behind DUL is that publishers can register a DUL usage logging end-point with CrossRef, which is then mapped to all of the ’s DOIs.
-A content site, such as a , can use a content ’s to look up where the wants a to be logged, then use the standard DUL message structure to log the activity.
+Distributed Usage Logging (DUL) is an initiative sponsored by Crossref (see DUL Working Group for more information) that provides a framework for publishers to capture usage of DOI-identified content items that occurs on other websites, such as aggregators, repositories, and scholarly information-sharing sites.
+The premise behind DUL is that publishers can register a DUL usage logging end-point with Crossref, which is then mapped to all of the publisher’s DOIs.
+A content site, such as a repository, can use a content item’s to look up where the wants a to be logged, then use the standard DUL message structure to log the activity.
 Using DUL allows a to capture a more complete picture of content usage.
 The following points cover how DUL may be used with COUNTER statistical reporting: